salesforce/appium-inspector-salesforce/README.md

 ## Installation

 Since this is just a standard Appium Inspector with Salesforce specific feature built on top of it, you can use the same [install instructions](https://github.com/appium/appium-inspector#installation) and launch it.
+You can get the most recent published version of this app at the [Releases](https://github.com/salesforce/appium-inspector-salesforce/releases/) section of this repo.

 ## Inspect UTAM Page Object